Transmitter

-In electronics and telecommunications, a radio transmitter or just transmitter is an electronic device which produces radio waves with an antenna.
+In electronics and telecommunications, a radio transmitter or just transmitter (often abbreviated as XMTR or TX in technical documents) is an electronic device which produces radio waves with an antenna with the purpose of signal transmission to a radio receiver.
 The transmitter itself generates a radio frequency alternating current, which is applied to the antenna.
 When excited by this alternating current, the antenna radiates radio waves.

-Transmitters are necessary component parts of all electronic devices that communicate by radio, such as radio and television broadcasting stations, cell phones, walkie-talkies, wireless computer networks, Bluetooth enabled devices, garage door openers, two-way radios in aircraft, ships, spacecraft, radar sets and navigational beacons.
+Transmitters are necessary component parts of all electronic devices that communicate by radio, such as radio (audio) and television broadcasting stations, cell phones, walkie-talkies, wireless computer networks, Bluetooth enabled devices, garage door openers, two-way radios in aircraft, ships, spacecraft, radar sets and navigational beacons.
 The term transmitter is usually limited to equipment that generates radio waves for communication purposes; or radiolocation, such as radar and navigational transmitters.
 Generators of radio waves for heating or industrial purposes, such as microwave ovens or diathermy equipment, are not usually called transmitters, even though they often have similar circuits.

 The term is popularly used more specifically to refer to a broadcast transmitter, a transmitter used in broadcasting, as in FM radio transmitter or television transmitter.
 This usage typically includes both the transmitter proper, the antenna, and often the building it is housed in.

 Description

 A transmitter can be a separate piece of electronic equipment, or an electrical circuit within another electronic device.
 A transmitter and a receiver combined in one unit is called a transceiver.
-The term transmitter is often abbreviated "XMTR" or "TX" in technical documents.
 The purpose of most transmitters is radio communication of information over a distance.
-The information is provided to the transmitter in the form of an electronic signal, such as an audio (sound) signal from a microphone, a video (TV) signal from a video camera, or in wireless networking devices, a digital signal from a computer.
-The transmitter combines the information signal to be carried with the radio frequency signal which generates the radio waves, which is called the carrier signal.
-This process is called modulation.
+The information is provided to the transmitter in the form of an electronic signal called the modulation signal, such as an audio (sound) signal from a microphone, a video (TV) signal from a video camera, or in wireless networking devices, a digital signal from a computer.
+The transmitter generates a radio frequency signal which when applied to the antenna produces the radio waves, called the carrier signal.
+It combines the carrier with the modulation signal, a process called modulation.
 The information can be added to the carrier in several different ways, in different types of transmitters.
 In an amplitude modulation (AM) transmitter, the information is added to the radio signal by varying its amplitude.
 In a frequency modulation (FM) transmitter, it is added by varying the radio signal's frequency slightly.
-Many other types of modulation are also used...
+Many other types of modulation are also used.

 The radio signal from the transmitter is applied to the antenna, which radiates the energy as radio waves.
 The antenna may be enclosed inside the case or attached to the outside of the transmitter, as in portable devices such as cell phones, walkie-talkies, and garage door openers.
 In more powerful transmitters, the antenna may be located on top of a building or on a separate tower, and connected to the transmitter by a feed line, that is a transmission line.